snackattas/ShutTheBox/README.md

 * Follow these instructions to run Google App Engine with an email server, so the SendReminderEmail class functions as designed:
   * https://support.google.com/mail/troubleshooter/1668960?hl=en&rd=1
   * http://stackoverflow.com/questions/38671257/send-email-from-python-webapp2-google-app-engine
+* I created a testing endpoint called test_method.
+It's at the bottom of main.py.
+It's commented out in production.
+It creates 100 users, each with fake emails, and creates 20 randomly assembled games per user.
+It also has the ability to delete all the Users/Games/Turns in the system, ideally run after testing is over.
+To use this testing method:
+  1. Uncomment the code at the bottom of main.py
+  2. Uncomment the import statements at the bottom of the import statements at the top of main.py
+  3. Uncomment the classes InsertOrDeleteDataRequestForm and InsertOrDeleteDataResultForm at the bottom of models.py